-In order to see why violation of Bell's inequality means local inexplica bility we must look at the assumptions that are made in its derivation.
+Thus the quantum mechanical formula (4.4) for spacelike correlations implies nonlocality.
+In order to see why Bell's inequality accomplishes this we must look at the assumptions that are made in its derivation.
 In Appendix B it is shown that Bell's inequality is satisfied if the joint probability can be written in the form

-This form means that we first go to a more detailed level of description by introducing the additional variable $\lambda $ into the joint probability in the integrand, and that on this level we write the joint probability in the special form$^{(195)}$
+This form means that we first go to a more detailed level of description by introducing the additional variable $\lambda $ into the joint probability in the integrand, and that on this level we write the joint probability in the special form \cite{Cla74}

 The variable $\lambda $ fluctuates with the probability density